timor/mfactor/Readme.md

   writing (unsafely) to arbitrary memory addresses

 ## parsing ##
-- parsing works by accumulating on the stack
+- parsing works by accumulating items on the stack (emulates factor's accumulation vector)
+- parse items are represented by two items on the stack: ITEM TYPE
 - command line is special use case, instead of compiling to memory, execution is done immediately.
 Nonetheless, all parsing words should adhere to common interface when nesting, meaning to return item/type pairs on the stack, different situations will handle these return values differently:
-  - command line will either discard type flag and leave word on stack, or use type flag with type stack for subsequent word invocation, or change word invocation semantics to include type checking with interleaved type flags on stack (doesnt need additional type stack then)
 - quotation accumulator will use type flag to compile correct primitive
 - data structure accumulators will use type flag to check wether parser provided compatible token
 - token/word types:
   1. string, byte array
   2. (inline) quotation
   3. vector (not implemented yet)
   4. scalar (useful only if refs are explicit)
   5. words
-  6. primitives
+  6. primitives (byte code instructions)

 ## boxing/sequences ##
 - sequences consist of header containing sequence type ( 2 bytes ),